 Internal Assessment External Assessment Component One: 12 hours of supervised assessment (60 marks) Component Two: 15 hours of supervised assessment (60 marks) Non-exam internal assessment is delivered through Pearson-set Assignments.
 These assignments are set by Pearson, marked by the centre and moderated by Pearson.
-Component Three: Learners will be given the set task in January, 12 weeks before the supervised assessment period, in order to carry out the development of creative ideas and rehearsal for the final music product.
-The set task will be completed in 3 hours within the period timetabled by Pearson (60 marks).
-Task set and marked by Pearson completed under supervision conditions.
-Course Title Exam Board and Specification code Entry Criteria (if applicable) Website Level 1/Level 2 Tech Award in Music Practice Pearson BTEC 603/7055/5 Secure in Music Secure in English https://qualifications.pears on.com/en/qualifications/bt ec-tech-awards/music-pra ctice-2022.coursematerial s.html#filterQuery=Pearso n-UK:Category%2FSpecifi cation-and-sample-assess ments
+Component Three: Learners will be given the stask in January, 12 weeks before the supervised assessment period, in order to carry out the development of creative ideas and rehearsal for final music product.
+The set task will be completed in 3 hours within are period timetabled by Pearson (60 marks).
+Task set Course Title Exam Board and Specification code Entry Criteria (if applicable) Website Level 1/Level 2 Tech Award in Music Practice Pearson BTEC 603/7055/5 Secure in Music Secure in English is preferred but not essential https://qualifications.pea on.com/en/qualifications ec-tech-awards/music-pi ctice-2022.coursemateri s.html#filterQuery=Pears n-UK:Category%2FSpec cation-and-sample-assesements Further Study after KS4: A-Level Music; BTEC Digital Music Production